hupf/techkafi-nonlazy-angular-signals/slides.md

 # 🤔 ...okay, what does that mean?

-- Resources are a great bridge between the async & sync worlds
+- Resources are a great signal-based bridge between the async & sync worlds
 - Avoid "waterfalls", fetch data "higher up" \
   → Container vs. presentational components \
   → Pure core, imperative shell
 - Not all data fetching should be moved outside of the component
-- Resource-based data fetching will probably be integrated in the router and `@defer`
+- Resource-based data fetching is the future will probably be integrated in the router and `@defer` etc.

 ---
 transition: slide-up